 Glue the lamb’s head to the pine cone, then gently wrap extra wool roving around the front of the pine cone and in any bare spots.
 Cut a small tube shape from the cream colored felt and glue it to the back of the pine cone to make a tail.

 Super sweet and perfect for spring!

-Crafting with pine cones is my favorite.
-Click the images below to view more of our pine cone crafts for kids!
+Click the images below for more easy pine cone crafts for kids!